 I have an hourglass shape and my coat fits great in my chest and back, but it is the same diameter all the way down and when it reaches my hips, well, you know when they ask “does this make my butt look big”?
 Well, it makes me feel like my butt is an enormous battleship.
 It was very tight.
 I was able to fasten my coat, but there was not room for movement, so I removed the bottom of my coat, which is where the name [panel] attaches.
 When I was questioned why I removed my name tag, I explained my circumstance and the cycle repeated itself.

-We have a new logistics manager who happens to be a female.
+We have a new logistics manager who happens to be a female and had good knowledge about it.
 I have been given the opportunity to talk with her and she immediately recognized the problem with my coat and is working to resolve it.
 I felt the weight lift off of me, when I realized I was going to get help.

 This probably appears that I am venting, but it feels good to put this in words for you.
 This has been ugly for me and I have grown and developed confidence and have learned to stand alone when I feel strong about a circumstance, so I am actually grateful that this is happening.
 I have had many positive results with all that has occurred, but it is a choice to keep a good attitude.

 I know I have probably portrayed this as a negative impact, but I have used it for goodness.
 I have taken 4 minutes off of my annual work performance evaluation test and I now don’t have to worry about something falling from above and hitting me.
 I can also look up and see the ladders on the side of the apparatus when I take them down.
 It has been amazing.